Amutheezan/amutheezan.github.io/README.md

 I joined in the Resilient Networks and Systems (RNS) Lab as a **Ph.D.
 Student** in Fall 2019.
 My research interest is in **Machine Learning and Data Mining**.
 I graduated with **Bachelors's in Computer Science and Engineering** from the University of Moratuwa, Srilanka in 2017.
 I have previously worked as a **Software Engineering Intern** in WSO2 Lanka (PVT) Ltd under Data-Analytics Team from July 2016 - Dec 2016.
 I also worked as a **Software Engineer** in MillenniumIT Software (PVT) Ltd under Post-Trade Team from Jan 2018 - Jul 2019.

+Following are some blog posts from my previous blog (https://amutheezan.wordpress.com/)

 ### Machine Learning and Data Mining
 1. [DengAI : Predicting Disease Spread - A tale of Two cities](dengAI.md)